FFmpeg Support

 Decoders

-For the most part, you should never have to worry about the ffmpeg decoder.
-When enabled, it should be the preferred decoder for all supported media.
-When using raw or copied content, the decoder is able to produce the required content without the need of any intervention on the user part.
+In most cases, the ffmpeg decoder requires no configuration.
+When enabled, it is the preferred decoder for all supported media.
+When using raw or copied content, it produces the required format automatically.

 settings.decoder.decoders := ["FFMPEG"]